ctrl-exec - Security Operations

 bash openssl x509 -noout -serial -in /etc/ctrl-exec-agent/agent.crt

-If you no longer have access to the agent host, retrieve the serial from the registry record before unpairing, or from the ctrl-exec's CA serial log if available.
+If you no longer have access to the agent host, retrieve the serial from the registry record before unpairing, or from the dispatcher's CA serial log if available.

 3. Add the serial to the revocation list on every agent that the decommissioned host could have reached.
 The format serial=DEADBEEF (direct openssl output) is accepted as-is: